 Does it make any difference if our employees have been vaccinated?

 Yes, but only from 19 July and only for those returning from amber list countries who have been fully vaccinated.
 Otherwise, the rules apply equally whether or not your employee has had one or both doses of the vaccine.

 Will employees who quarantine be entitled to statutory sick pay?

 The rules are clear on this – employees who must self-isolate after returning from abroad are not entitled to statutory sick pay.

 Will the quarantine period be paid or unpaid?

 If the employee can work from home

-If an employee self-isolates after returning from abroad, but can work from home either in their own role or an adjusted role, they should do so on full pay.
+If an employee has to quarantine after returning from abroad, but can work from home (or a quarantine hotel) either in their own role or an adjusted role, they should do so on full pay.
 However, many roles in the workplace cannot be carried out remotely, so this may not be an option.